jnbrewster/fundamentals/04_chapter/09_assessment.md

 # Game Logic

 In Unit 4 we covered some game-changing concepts (pun intended).
-For example, can you guess what type of feature we can begin to implement in our memory card game?
+For example, can you guess what type of feature we can now begin to implement in our memory card game?
 If you guessed game logic, you're right!
 For this section's homework, you will implement your knowledge of conditionals to help with the task of creating your game logic.

 ## Exercise

 #### Requirements

-- Create an `if else` statement checking for equality between two of your cards (you choose which ones)
-  - if values are equal, execute an `alert` with the message, "You found a match!".
-  - if values are not equal, execute an `alert` with the message, "Sorry, try again.".
+Based on whether or not your user discovers a match, notify them with a winning or losing message in a popup.

 **hint:** What's an `alert`?
-Check out the documentation [here](http://www.w3schools.com/jsref/met_win_alert.asp).
+Check out the documentation [here](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert).

+**note:** In some of our other exercises we have used `console.log` to give feedback from our code.
+However, as we start to have a more "user facing" mindset we begin to code in a way that makes more sense for the user.
+For our game, this means notifying about a win or a loss with a popup rather than in the console where a user will most likely never look.

 #### Below are the steps to complete the assignment.

-1) Create an `if else` statement
+1) Create an `if else` statement checking for equality between two of your cards (you choose which ones)

 ```js
 // `if` statement should consist of a boolean checking for equality between your created variables